-Doha Golf Club was the first grass course to be sown in Qatar and it’s already a regular and well-regarded venue on the European and Asian tours.
+Doha Golf Club was the first grass course to be sown in Qatar and soon became a regular and well-regarded venue on the European and Asian tours.
 Measuring 7,374 yards from the tournament tips, Doha is certainly a championship course but don’t worry, you don’t have to be a long hitter to enjoy a game here, as there are plenty of forward tees to choose from.

 The Championship course is quite varied in character with some holes framed by natural rock formations and others framed by water hazards.
 Naturally for a desert course, sand bunkers are in plentiful supply!
 The par five 9th is monster, measuring a whopping 639 yards from the tips and many of the par fours are rather challenging two shotters.